Section revised: 8/10/2015

 The annual budget is established by a three-phase process:

 1. IRB Chairs provide input regarding priorities and resources needed for the new academic year.
-This input is included in the Annual Report and communicated to the Vice Provost and Dean of Research during a meeting also attended by the RCO Director, the RCO Deputy Director, the HRPP Associate Director, and the IRB Managers.
+This input is included in the Annual Report and communicated to the Vice Provost and Dean of Research in a written report.
+Any questions from the Vice Provost and Dean of Research are communicated to the RCO Director to discuss with the IRB Chairs.

 2. The RCO Deputy Director and budget officers in the Office of the Vice Provost and Dean of Research prepare income and expense forecasts for the following year.
 Income forecast includes fees collected for the review of protocols on company-sponsored clinical research.
 Expenditure forecast takes into consideration: